lsst-sitcom/sitcomtn-079/index.rst

 - **Applied**: We look at the Applied forces - Static forces, which is equal to the LUT + Balance forces offsets.
 We make a fit on these and create a new LUT file, writing from scratch, without relying on the previous LUT.

+Note to the reader: when we say 90 - 0 deg we generally refer to 86 deg - 16 deg, the operational range of our telescope.

 Fitting Balance Forces vs Fitting Applied Forces:
 ================================================================